-Charlie Wapshott Head of Distribution & Investment Specialist
+Head of Distribution & Investment Specialist

-Charlie has 10 years of experience in both London and Melbourne, where he played an integral role in sales teams for a number of highly regarded finance and fund management companies, including Financial Express, Morningstar, Australian Unity and E&P Funds Management.
+Charlie has more than 10 years of experience in both London and Melbourne, where he played an integral role in investor relations teams for a number of highly regarded finance and fund management companies, including Financial Express, Morningstar, Australian Unity Investments and E&P Funds Management.

-Charlie joined Claremont Global as Head of Distribution & Investment Specialist in 2020.
+Charlie joined Claremont Global as Head of Distribution in 2020 and is responsible for strategic partnerships and servicing private wealth and institutional clients.

 He holds a Bachelor of Science in Psychology from Oxford Brookes University and a Master of Science in Countering Organised Crime and Terrorism from University College London.
-He has also completed the Fintech Certificate Course in Future Commerce at the Massachusetts Institute of Technology (MIT).
+He has recently become a Certified Investment Management Analyst[®].

+Andrew Fitzpatrick, CIMA®

-Andrew Fitzpatrick Investment Specialist
+Investment Specialist